juaniquillo/mini-framework/README.md

 You can add views inside the `resources\Views` folder.

-To render the view use the `template` and the `render` method inside a route's closure.
+To render the view the `view` helper can be used.
 The first parameter must be the name of view's file (without the `.php`) and the second parameter is an array with available arguments that will become available inside the view:

 ```php
 use Core\Application;